≡ Menu

 Compared to the ratio a year ago, the latest result was slightly lower, indicating a decreasing debt level with respect to total assets.

-The debt ratio of 32% implies that only around one-third of Coinbase’s assets are in the form of debt and is relatively modest, in my opinion.
+Coinbase’s debt ratio of 32% implies that only around one-third of the company’s assets are financed by debt, while the rest is financed by equity and other liabilities.

 Back To Table Of Contents